 Held annually since 1988, the Gertrude Contemporary Studio Artists' exhibition presents a snapshot of the diversity of practices supported by Gertrude Contemporary’s studio program.
-This year, the exhibition takes place over two months with the sixteen Studio Artists split into two exhibiting groups.
-Gertrude Studios Part Two has been curated by Shae Nagorcka and features work across a variety of media including video, sculptural installation, sound and photography.
+In 2014, the exhibition took place over two months with the sixteen Studio Artists split into two exhibiting groups.
+Gertrude Studios Part Two was curated by Shae Nagorcka and featured work across a variety of media including video, sculptural installation, sound and photography.

-Bridie Lunney will present a new iteration of her site-specific sculptural installations, drawing from travel in Saudi Arabia to explore themes of the body, space and perception.
-In the main exhibition space, Danae Valenza will construct an experiential sound installation, blending performance and recording into a non-linear space for the audience to explore.
-Alasdair McLuckie’s new collage works combine geometric rhythms and representational imagery to create hypnotic visual fields.
+Bridie Lunney presented a new iteration of her site-specific sculptural installations, drawing from travel in Saudi Arabia to explore themes of the body, space and perception.
+In the main exhibition space, Danae Valenza constructed an experiential sound installation, blending performance and recording into a non-linear space for the audience to explore.
+Alasdair McLuckie’s collage works combined geometric rhythms and representational imagery to create hypnotic visual fields.

 Gertrude Studios Part Two also features new work from Søren Dahlgaard, Agatha Gothe-Snape and Charlie Sofo.

-Gertrude Contemporary’s Studio Program is generously supported by the Danielle and Daniel Besen Foundation.
+Gertrude Contemporary’s Studio Program wa generously supported by the Danielle and Daniel Besen Foundation.